 Although this may be a stressful and anxious situation because of the reason why you are being summoned to this court, you need to remember that you do not have to tackle this difficult situation alone.
 For instance, if you have received a traffic ticket and are now required to appear in Elyria Municipal Court, you should reach out to a skilled traffic ticket lawyer as soon as possible.
 These DUI/OVI attorneys can not only take on this legal battle for you, but they can fight hard to defend your rights.

 The Elyria Municipal Court is a court that has jurisdiction in equity and law according to Ohio’s regulations.
-The Court has jurisdiction over the Village of Bratenahl and the City of Elyria and often determines misdemeanor violations of both state laws and the City of Elyria Ordinances.
+The Court has jurisdiction over the City of Elyria and often determines misdemeanor violations of both state laws and the City of Elyria Ordinances.

 If a case gets to the Elyria Municipal Court, the court will often conduct a preliminary hearing and set bonds in the felony cases that were committed in Elyria.